davejamesmiller/laravel-breadcrumbs-test/README.md

 Point the document root at the `public/` directory and open up a web browser.
 There is a separate folder for each supported version of Laravel, each containing a test application.

-Laravel Breadcrumbs itself will be installed in `breadcrumbs/`.
+Laravel Breadcrumbs itself (master branch) will be installed in `breadcrumbs/`.

 ## Adding a new Laravel version